FROSTR-ORG/.github/profile/README.md

 ## Core Architecture

 * **Bifrost** [[link]](https://github.com/FROSTR-ORG/bifrost)
   Reference client implementation of FROSTR protocol.
 Each client custodies a share and acts as a node within your FROSTR network.
 Uses nostr relays to communicate peer-to-peer and coordinate signing.
-All traffic is end-to-end encrypted between nodes.
+All traffic between nodes is end-to-end encrypted.

 ## Signing Clients